matthewsolle/FCERM/README.md

 Page parts (eg filters) are kept in /fcrm-1/includes/.

 Filter lists are in /fcrm-1/data/lists.
-(The code for this is constructed from the a spreadsheet)
+(The code for this is constructed from a spreadsheet)

 IMPORTANT: If you re-make the filters, remove the comma after the last item in each filter list